 Final Recommendation Statement

-Healthful Diet and Physical Activity for Cardiovascular Disease Prevention in Adults With Cardiovascular Risk Factors: Behavioral Counseling
+Healthy Diet and Physical Activity for Cardiovascular Disease Prevention in Adults With Cardiovascular Risk Factors: Behavioral Counseling Interventions

 Recommendations made by the USPSTF are independent of the U.S. government.
 They should not be construed as an official position of the Agency for Healthcare Research and Quality or the U.S. Department of Health and Human Services.